Ms. Tabitha Molett completed her undergraduate work at the University of Arizona and University of Texas at Dallas.

 Nicki Hollums was born and raised in the philanthropic city Austin, Texas where she fell in love with nonprofits.
 After obtaining her B.S. in Psychology at Texas State University, she was inspired by her direct care work with young girls at a residential treatment facility, where she quickly developed a deep passion for child advocacy.
 This resolve stuck with her through her graduate degree, leading her to pursue a M.A. in Forensic Psychology from Argosy University in Dallas.
 After working with multiple non-profit organizations, universities, and mental health organizations in a diagnostic and treatment capacity Nicki found ACE.
 Joining her variety of experiences and expertise, Nicki is able to welcome, support, and advocate for students and families as she embarks on her fourth year at ACE Academy as the Director of Admissions and Student Affairs.

-Erin is a member of the Association of Fundraising Professionals.
+Meredith is a member of the Texas Association for the Gifted and Talented.

 Elizabeth Roper earned her B.A Degree in Marketing, Entrepreneurship and International Business from the University of Houston.
 She also received certification from the Sales Excellence Institute and was a member of Honor Society.
 Before joining ACE Academy, Elizabeth worked in the Oil & Gas Industry with a multi-billion dollar organization, specifically in Human Resources and Marketing.
 She managed Global Compensation and Strategy and developed and wrote a quarterly newsletter.
 She also had the unique opportunity to be on the merger and acquisition point team.
 Looking to follow a childhood dream, she pursued teaching certification and ultimately school administration.